Articles

 Does GLBA apply to higher education institutions?

-Yes, as of June 9, 2023, the GLBA Safeguards Rule applies to all Title IV colleges and universities and is included in both the SAIG agreement and the Federal Single Audit.
+Yes, as of June 9, 2023, the GLBA Safeguards Rule applies to all Title IV colleges and universities and is included in the SAIG agreement and the Federal Single Audit.

 History